-You can find factual info on each apartment (bedrooms, facilities etc) on our Rates page - click the names to see full details.
 As a pointer, we thought the best option for a couple is Doderi Ovest (overlooking olive groves, with an open fire in the terracotta tiled kitchen, and a cosy double bedroom); the best for a family of 4 is Brentina Ovile (a funkily converted sheep barn with great original features in its open-plan living space); the best for a larger group is Trosce (see above), because it has its own pool.
 If you ever need a hand, the team are available between 9am and 8pm on WhatsApp - so you can feel completely independent, but support is just a message away.

 The villas are self-catering so bring what you need, though you're encouraged to help yourself from the garden, or to stock up from their lovely organic shop (see below).
 If you're arriving late, you can ask for your fridge to be pre-stocked.

 The kitchens in the apartments are well supplied with plates, utensils and pans, though note that Doderino only has a small kitchenette so is a little light on equipment.
 Each apartment also has its own outdoor area with table and chairs, as well as table and chairs in the kitchen.
 There are crates of local bottled water in the outdoor area - you can help yourself, leaving cash in the box and bringing your empties back to the same place for recycling.
 You can also buy boxes of firewood here.

 One of the best things about Barbialla Nuova is its organic shop, with staples like milk, bread, tea and pasta, home-grown products (olive oil, honey, meat, eggs, jam, ragout sauces, white truffles), local wines and, if you're lucky, something from their gardens.
 If that's not enough, there are several village shops close by, and a larger supermarket in nearby Montaione; or owner Guido can direct you to another organic farmshop about 10km away.